 An undercover investigation of champion Tennessee walking horse trainer Jackie McConnell and his associates revealed that trainers can sore horses and enter them into shows undetected under the current system, as McConnell did while serving a 5-year federal disqualification.
 Caught on video painting caustic chemicals on horses' legs, McConnell pleaded guilty to conspiring to violate the HPA.
 The video also showed horses being whipped, kicked, shocked in the face, and violently cracked across their skulls and legs with heavy wooden sticks.
 Prosecutors expressed frustration with the weak penalties available under the current HPA.

 In another case, trainer Barney Davis pleaded guilty to multiple violations of the HPA and related financial crimes.
-According to Davis, “Everybody does—I mean, they've got to be sored to walk.
-I mean, that's the bottom line.
-It ain't no good way to put it, but that's it.”5 While we applaud these prosecutions, the violators had engaged in soring and gotten past industry inspectors for decades, as have many others.
+According to Davis, “Every walking horse that enters into a show is sored.
+They've got to be sored to walk.
+There ain't no good way to put it but that's how it is.”5 While we applaud these prosecutions, the violators had engaged in soring and gotten past industry inspectors for decades, as have many others.
 These prosecutions are noteworthy because they are so rare.
 HIOs claim a 99 percent compliance rate with the HPA.6 USDA inspectors, however, have found the opposite: up to 100 percent of randomly selected horses tested positive for prohibited foreign substances applied to their pasterns, either to cause pain or to mask the symptoms.7 This industry has been allowed to self-police for too long, penalties have been too weak to provide a meaningful deterrent even in the rare event someone is caught, and devices known to be associated with soring have been permitted.

 The Prevent All Soring Tactics Act would implement needed reforms to end this abuse of horses.
 The PAST Act would do the following: